b-brankovics/grabb/README.md

     # Run the assembly
     `$assmebler @reads`; # ADD

-    # Specifiy the expected result file
+    # Specify the expected result file
     my $result = ""; # ADD

     # Copy the result file to the expected position